 Nose Clip Materials:

-One of the things I played with the most during the design period was appropriate materials for the nose clip.
-An Instagram friend suggested trying a coffee bag tie and I couldn’t be happier with the idea (thanks Nickolett!)
+My favorite nose clip material is the foam padded aluminum nose strip, but they are a little trickier to sew around.
+Second favorite are coffee bag ties (you can purchase them on Amazon or reclaim ones from coffee or donut bags.)
+An Instagram friend had suggested the coffee bag ties and I couldn’t be happier with the idea (thanks Nickolett!)
 But, despite our love of coffee, we didn’t have an endless supply of bags.
 And I could only make two nose clips from each bag tie.

 Less Successful Nose Clip Materials: